The Vault To Brand Its New Flagship Location Into El Septimo Lounge

-Los Angeles, CA, April 04, 2023 (GLOBE NEWSWIRE) -- El Septimo, the world’s fastest growing premium cigar company and the most globally recognized brand in the cigar industry, continues with its progress in branding more retail centers than anyone else, in just the last 12 months.
+Los Angeles, CA, April 05, 2023 (GLOBE NEWSWIRE) -- El Septimo, the world’s fastest growing premium cigar company and the most globally recognized brand in the cigar industry, continues with its progress in branding more retail centers than anyone else, in just the last 12 months.
 El Septimo has announced a joint cooperation with The Vault to brand their new flagship location into an El Septimo Lounge.
 This will be The Vault’s newest Flagship location with a newly decorated Cigar Bar & Lounge.
-The lounge is located at 140 E Idaho Ave, Eagle, ID 83642.
+The lounge is located at 228 E Plaza Dr., Eagle, ID 83616.
 The owner and the President of The Vault is Joshua Evarts.

 “In a short period of time, El Septimo has established itself as one of the leaders in the UltraPremium cigar industry.
 It is truly an honor for us to have so many new and established retailers believe and trusting in the El Septimo Geneva brand.
 The Vault is one of El Septimo’s newest and largest premium cigar retailers in Idaho.
 They have been very successful in selling El Septimo cigars and accessories over the last year.
 They know our cigars very well, and they sell more El Septimo cigars than any other brand in their humidor.
 This agreement to rename their Flagship store into an El Septimo Lounge is another testament as to how well our cigars have been recieved by their customers,” says Zaya Younan, CEO of El Septimo.